CUNY John Jay College of Criminal Justice logo

 Is CUNY John Jay College of Criminal Justice the right fit for me?

 Whether CUNY John Jay College of Criminal Justice is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (57% admit rate), cost ($14,880/year out-of-state), campus culture in New York, and available programs.
+Key factors to consider: admissions selectivity (57% admit rate), avg net price ($3,203/year after aid), campus culture in New York, and available programs.
 Use CollegeCove's compare tool to weigh CUNY John Jay College of Criminal Justice against similar schools side-by-side.

 Ready to apply?